helm/charts/stable/nginx-ingress/README.md

 `controller.livenessProbe.timeoutSeconds` | When the probe times out | 5
 `controller.livenessProbe.successThreshold` | Minimum consecutive successes for the probe to be considered successful after having failed. | 1
 `controller.livenessProbe.failureThreshold` | Minimum consecutive failures for the probe to be considered failed after having succeeded. | 3
-`controller.readinessProbe.initialDelaySeconds` | Delay before readiness probe is initiated | 10
+`controller.livenessProbe.port` | The port number that the liveness probe will listen on. | 10254 `controller.readinessProbe.initialDelaySeconds` | Delay before readiness probe is initiated | 10
 `controller.readinessProbe.periodSeconds` | How often to perform the probe | 10
 `controller.readinessProbe.timeoutSeconds` | When the probe times out | 1
 `controller.readinessProbe.successThreshold` | Minimum consecutive successes for the probe to be considered successful after having failed. | 1
 `controller.readinessProbe.failureThreshold` | Minimum consecutive failures for the probe to be considered failed after having succeeded. | 3
-`controller.stats.enabled` | if `true`, enable "vts-status" page | `false`
+`controller.readinessProbe.port` | The port number that the readiness probe will listen on. | 10254 `controller.stats.enabled` | if `true`, enable "vts-status" page | `false`
 `controller.stats.service.annotations` | annotations for controller stats service | `{}`
 `controller.stats.service.clusterIP` | internal controller stats cluster service IP | `""`